Audio Version [click the globe to change language]

 - So that they subscribe to my blog.

-Aha!
 So the actual purpose of the page in this example is to gain subscribers.
 Page speed is not the real objective.
-Instead, page speed is a mechanism that we think will help get more subscribers.
+Instead, page speed is a mechanism that we estimate will help get more subscribers.

 Now let’s delve deeper into this example and let’s find out why my blog doesn’t load in 1 second (it will all make sense in a moment):